-If we invite you and you decide to take part, this will be in one or more online workshops.
 The workshops will take place online via videocall (using the Zoom platform).
-With the permission of everyone taking part, these will be audio-recorded, and we may also take brief notes.
-The workshops will last between 90-120 minutes.
+They will be audio-recorded, with the permission of everyone taking part, and we may also take brief notes.
+We will ask everyone taking part to agree to treat any information they hear from other participants as confidential.

+The workshops will last between 60 and 120 minutes.
 At the end of the first workshop you take part in, you will be asked to complete a short demographics form to:

-• help inform the analysis of the data collected through this study, and

-• enable us to report summary information about the range of people who have taken part.
+- help inform the analysis of the data collected through this study, and - enable us to report summary information about the range of people who have taken part.

 Audio-recordings will be made using Zoom.
 After each workshop, the audio-recording will be typed up (transcribed), checked and then destroyed.